eamars/OpenTrickler/STL/OpenTrickler/README.md

 ### Tension The Belt

 You need to adjust the tension of the belt.
-First loosen 8x M3x8 BHCS used to secure stepper motors.
+First loosen 4x M3x8 BHCS used to secure stepper motors.
 Then pull motors slightly to tension the belts.
-Once done, tighten all 8 screws.
+Once done, tighten all 4 screws.
+Repeat the process for both larger and small rotary tube motors.

 ![belt_tensioning.png](resources/belt_tensioning.png)